 Size & Growth

-In its native habitat, the plant grows at a medium pace up to 10’ feet in height.
+In its native habitat, the gold dust plant grows at a medium pace up to 10’ feet in height.

 Cultivated species grow at a slower rate and are smaller in size at around 24” inches.

-Meanwhile, greenhouse species may reach a height between 4’ – 10’ feet.
+Meanwhile, greenhouse species may reach a height between 4’ – 10’ feet tall.

 Flowering and Fragrance

-Even though the leaves of the plant are its biggest attraction, it does bloom.
+Even though the leaves of croton plants are its biggest attraction, it does bloom.

 The flowers are insignificant and easy to miss as they hang in long clusters between large leaves.